 I'm incredibly grateful for the campmates who stepped up to adapt to the many unexpected events and the uneven work distribution.
 A lot of quick learning and ingenuitive thinking helped us to get most of the camp set up.

-Closing the chapter of reflections Another highlight memory was on a day of random wandering when I escaped from camp I stumbled into a guy who heard a rumor that at a specific time a number of Black Burners, a rare sight in that environment, would assemble.
+Another highlight memory was on a day of random wandering.
+When I escaped from camp I stumbled into a guy who heard a rumor that at a specific time a number of Black Burners, a rare sight in that environment, would assemble.

 Rumor spreads and eventually becomes truth.
 Both the plan and lack of planning self-actualized into reality.
 Like magnets, we attracted each other.